Satisfactory/Fail (S/F) Option

 Release of S/F Grades

 The grade reported by an instructor for a declared S/F course is generally not released to another undergraduate or graduate school unless the student asks for its release.
 In some cases, graduate schools will require that students release these grades when they apply.
-To do so, a student submits a petition to the Administrative Committee.
+To do so, a student submits a Student Request for Dean's Signature/Approval.
 The College will then write a letter to the school, reporting the grade(s) under the “S.”

 Seniors in the College can petition the Administrative Committee requesting that all courses taken on the S/F option be converted on the transcript to the actual letter grades reported.
 Such requests are routinely approved.